 Therapeutic Class: Cystitis Agent

-Pentosan is used to relieve the symptoms of the bladder condition called interstitial cystitis.
+Pentosan polysulfate sodium is used to relieve the symptoms (eg, pain, discomfort) of interstitial cystitis (inflammation of the bladder).

 This medicine is available only with your doctor's prescription.

 Before using Elmiron

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: